 - A description of how work in the Blois lab ties into your own academic interests

 This letter is due by the end of Week 1 of each semester.
-At that point, Prof. Blois and her graduate students will evaluate the applications and determine whether and which students will be accepted into the lab.
-Preference is given to Eco-Evo and ESS students.
+At that point, Prof. Blois and her senior lab members will evaluate the applications and determine whether and which students will be accepted into the lab.
+Preference is given to Bio/Eco-Evo and ESS students.

 Students are expected to: